SyntesseraAI/n8n-heroku/cloudrun/README.md

 3. The container starts with `startup.sh`, which:
    - Configures Claude Code authentication
    - Sets up MCP servers (like GitHub)
-   - Executes the opusplan.sh script with your prompt
+   - Runs Claude Code natively with your prompt (no expect wrapper needed)
-4. The opusplan.sh script uses `expect` to interact with Claude Code CLI
-5. Output is captured and logged
+4. Output is captured and logged
-6. The job is automatically cleaned up after completion
+5. The job is automatically cleaned up after completion

 ## Features